mutl3y/prtg_client_uitil/README.md

 ###### PRTG_dns

-Custom sensor for PRTG to allow you to monitor XMR-Stak
+Custom sensor for PRTG to allow you to check a host can resolce dns queries

 Tested with PRTG Version 19.3.51.2722
 XMR-Stak Version 2.10.4